DLFMetadataAssessment/WebsiteDocumentation/entries/maintenance.md

 <h3>Regular Review</h3>

-About once a month, DLF MAWG website subgroup members will review the appropriate site(s), update ruby gems, and implement minor corrections or updates.
+About once a month, DLF MAWG website subgroup members will review the appropriate GitHub repositories, update ruby gems, and implement minor corrections or updates.

 If the correction or update is significant--in other words, it substantially changes one or more pages--suggest it to a maintenance team member.
 They will make sure it is discussed during the next DLF MAWG website subgroup meeting.